PhD Overview

 Mission and Goals

-The specific mission of the FSU doctoral program is to develop social work scholars and leaders in research and education who use systematic methods of inquiry and reasoned argument to advance knowledge.
+The mission of the FSU doctoral program is to develop social work scholars and leaders in research and education who use systematic methods of inquiry and reasoned argument to advance knowledge.

-The primary goal of the FSU doctoral program is to offer courses and opportunities for experiential learning in systematic methods of inquiry that are sequentially integrated and foster independent capabilities in research and scholarship.
+The Doctoral Program at the College of Social Work is to offer courses and experiential learning opportunities in systematic methods of inquiry that are sequentially integrated and to foster independent research and scholarship capabilities.

 Program Overview